zeozeozeo/trash/README.md

 - `listDir "path"`: List directory entries, use `.Name` and `.IsDir` on returned values

   used in [personal example](./examples/personal/layouts/base.html)
 - `readFile "path"`: Read a file from the project root
   ```go-template
   <style>{{ readFile "static/style.css" }}</style>
   ```
+- `pathExists "path"`: Return true if a file, directory or symlink exists under `path`

 #### Dict operations